Tilia cordata: Cultivation and uses

 Tilia cordata is widely grown as an ornamental tree.
 It was much planted to form avenues in 17th and early 18th century landscape planning.
 A famous example is Unter den Linden in Berlin.
 It is also widely cultivated in North America as a substitute for the native Tilia americana (American linden or basswood) which has a larger leaf, coarser in texture; there it has been renamed "Little-leaf Linden".
-It is popular as both a shade tree with its dense canopy, an ornamental tree with its architectural shape and a street tree.
+It is popular as a shade tree with its dense canopy, as an ornamental tree with its architectural shape, and as a street tree.
 In the US, Tilia cordata has been planted in Wellesley, MA; Modesto, CA; Chicago, IL; Indianapolis, IN; and Atlanta, GA as street trees.
 In Europe, there are espaliered trees owing to the ability to survive heavy pruning.
 Tilia cordata is an easy tree to train for bonsai when the training is not done all at once.
 Letting the tree recoup in between sessions over a period of several months creates a healthy, good-looking miniature tree.
 Prior to the advent of firearms, it was also commonly used for making shields (as referenced in Beowulf).

 Tilia cordata survives best in a soil pH range of 5.0 to 8.0. and in USDA Hardiness Zones 3–7.
 The tree prefers moist, well drained soil, but can survive flooding; it is not highly drought tolerant.
 It does not do well in soils with high salinity.